 When is Hogwarts Legacy out?
-Release date, trailer, PS5, Xbox, more | Dexerto.com
+Release date, trailer, PS5, Xbox, more

 Thus far, there has been no confirmation or suggestion that Hogwarts Legacy will be making an appearance on handheld devices.
 Sorry, Nintendo Switch players!

 That’s everything we know about Hogwarts Legacy so far.
-Hopefully it helps expand the story of the Potter universe further than it ever has, especially with the brand new time period.
+Hopefully, it helps expand the story of the Potter universe further than it ever has, especially with the brand new time period.

-Given it’s set in the late 1800’s, we might be fortunate enough to see some familiar faces if they’re particularly old… Nicolas Flamel?
-Albus Dumbledore, even?
+Given it’s set in the late 1800’s, we might be fortunate enough to see some familiar faces if they’re particularly old.
+Whilst the game is set far enough away from Harry Potter’s plotline to retain its individuality, it will still retain a sense of familiarity for fans.

-The game already garnered mass fan reaction on social media, and hopefully it can carry that throughout its lifespan after the game is released.
-Harry Potter fans have been desperate for a good, open world game from the series for years, and this could just be it.
+The game already garnered mass fan reaction on social media, and hopefully, that can carry that throughout its lifespan after the game is released.
+Harry Potter fans have been desperate for a good, open-world game from the series for years, and this could just be it.